 Klara joined Watsi on November 26th, 2016.
-Three years ago, Klara became the 2622nd member to automatically support a new Watsi patient every month.
-Since then, 3,092 more people have become monthly donors!
-Klara's most recent donation traveled 4,100 miles to support Magdalena, a baby from Tanzania, to fund clubfoot surgery so he can walk without difficulty.
+Five years ago, Klara joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Klara's most recent donation traveled 4,100 miles to support Emanuel, a teenager from Tanzania, to fund clubfoot surgery so he can walk without difficulty.

 Klara has funded healthcare for 69 patients in 10 countries.